screenxtv/screenx/readme.txt

 	To enable web-login with safety...
 	- edit conf_file enable https
 	- set a strong password
-	- read the code, correct the code(ex: /*&&secure*/ at ScreenX.java, add an IP-check code) and do it at your own risk
+	- read the code, correct the code(ex: /*&&secure*/ in ScreenX.java, adding an IP-check code) and do it at your own risk